 The program meets the requirements of this Key Element.
-The program provided evidence that supervisors are academically, professionally, and experientially qualified to achieve the program's mission, goals, and outcomes.
+The program provided evidence of professional qualification of supervisors.

 Key Element III-I: Supervisor Sufficiency

 Supervisors must be sufficient in number with a supervisor-student ratio that permits the achievement of the program's mission, goals, and outcomes, especially Student Learning Outcomes.
 Supervisory resources are reviewed, revised as needed, and support program effectiveness.